 This allows an individual to understand their emotional state rather than unsuccessfully avoiding or denying it.
 It can also be used anywhere at any time, which makes it a valuable tool in the therapy tool kit.
 If a person recovering from a depressive episode experiences sudden sadness, rather than pushing away the emotion and making it stronger, they can pause and assess the feeling with a brief mindfulness exercise.

-While its applications span both time and the divide between western secularism and eastern philosophy, the concept is highly accessible to anyone.
+While its applications span the divide between modern therapies and eastern philosophy, the concept of mindfulness is highly accessible to anyone.
 Because it involves stilling a culturally-reinforced system of valuation and a deep awareness of breath, mindfulness serves as both a therapeutic tool and a practice used by society at large.